-The Safety Committee reviews all key safety issues and reports to the BGA Executive Committee.
-The Safety Committee meets at least twice per year.
-Meeting notes that have been finalised following BGA Executive Committee consideration can be made available on request.
+The BGA Safety Committee reports to the BGA Executive Committee.
+Safety Committee work and communication takes place on an ongoing basis throughout the year.
+The Safety Committee meets periodically and the meeting notes that have been finalised following BGA Executive Committee consideration can be made available on request.

-The Safety Committee includes the Accountable Manager, Safety Data Analyst, Chief Technical Officer, Training Standards Manager, Safety Officer co-ordinator, Principal Accident Investigator and invited subject matter experts.
+The Safety Committee includes the Accountable Manager, Safety Data Analyst, Chief Technical Officer, Training Standards Manager, Safety Officer co-ordinator, and invited subject matter experts.